-On March 15, 2023, we closed our initial public offering ("PO").
-We sold an aggregate of 8,824,000 common shares from treasury at an offering price of C\$17.00 per share (the "Initial Offering Price").
+On March 15, 2023, we closed our initial public offering ("IPO").
+We sold an aggregate of 8,824,000 common shares from treasury at an offering price of C\$17.00 per share.
 The common shares are listed on the TSX under the symbol LIRC.
 Total proceeds from the IPO were \$102.7 million (C\$141.4 million), net of underwriting fees and related underwriting expenses of \$6.3 million (C\$8.6 million), which proceeds were used for the acquisition of royalties, for expenses of the IPO, to repay shareholder notes, to pay contingent royalty obligations as and when they are triggered, and for other general corporate purposes.

-In May 2023, we acquired a 3.0% GOR royalty (the "Das Neves Royalty") on the Das Neves project owned by Atlas Lithium Corp. ("Atlas") in Minas Gerais, Brazil.
+In May 2023, we acquired a 3.0% GOR royalty on the Das Neves project owned by Atlas Lithium Corp. ("Atlas") in Minas Gerais, Brazil.

-In May 2023, we also acquired a 2.0% GOR royalty (the "Case Lake Royalty") on the Case Lake project owned by Power Metals Corp. ("Power Metals") in Ontario, Canada.
+In May 2023, we also acquired a 2.0% GOR royalty on the Case Lake project owned by Power Metals Corp. in Ontario, Canada.

-In July 2023, we acquired an additional 0.5% GOR royalty on the Tres Quebradas project in Argentina (together with our other royalties on this project, the "Tres Quebradas Royalties") owned by Zijin Mining ("Zijin"), increasing our aggregate net position to a 1.4% GOR royalty.
+In July 2023, we acquired an additional 0.5% GOR royalty on the Tres Quebradas project in Argentina owned by Zijin Mining Group Company Limited ("Zijin"), an issuer listed on the Shanghai Stock Exchange and the Stock Exchange of Hong Kong, increasing our aggregate net position to a 1.4% GOR royalty.